Baota District: Demographics

 At the end of 2019, Baota District had a permanent population of 497,085 people, and a hukou population of 475,003.
 Of Baota District's permanent population, 80.58% lived in urban areas.
+While much of the district's population lives in its urban center, its north has a higher population density than its south.
 The permanent population had a birth rate of 10.13‰ (per thousand), and a death rate of 5.98‰, giving the district a rate of natural increase of 4.15‰.
 As of the 2010 Chinese Census, Baota District had 105.2 males per 100 females.
 The average household size of Baota District totaled 2.91 as of 2010.
 Baota District is 99.93% ethnically Han Chinese as of 2010.

 Language

 The Zhi-Yan dialect, a variety of Jin Chinese, is indigenous to Baota District.
 According to the Shaanxi Provincial Local Chronicle Office (陕西省地方志办公室 (Shǎnxī Shěng Dìfāngzhì Bàngōngshì)), there are three narrower dialect groups within Baota District.
 One group is centered on the urban center of Baota District, and includes Zaoyuan Subdistrict, Hezhuangping, Qinghuabian, Ganguyi, Yaodian, Liqu, Chuankou, Qiaogou Subdistrict, Wanhuashan, Liulin, and Nanniwan.
 A second group, spoken in Lin, is more similar to dialects in nearby Yichuan County.
 A third group is spoken in Panlong, in the north of Baota District.
 This third group is heavily influenced by migrants who came from the city of Yulin in the 1930s, and has a checked tone distinct from varieties of Zhi-Yan spoken in urban Baota District.